-The District Court had ruled that Illinois' and State Disadvantaged Business Enterprise (DBE) Programs were constitutional as applied in Illinois.
-The district court held that the evidence proved that Illinois' DBE Program was narrowly tailored to serve compelling interest of remedying the effects of racial gender and discrimination within the construction industry.
-In so ruling, the court repeated its prior summary judgment determination that the Federal DBE Program was facially constitutional as a program narrowly tailored to serve a compelling governmental interest.
+The District Court had ruled that Illinois' Federal and State Disadvantaged Business Enterprise (DBE) Programs were constitutional as applied in Illinois.
+The district court held that the evidence proved that Illinois' DBE Program was narrowly tailored serve to the compelling interest of remedying the effects of racial and discrimination within the construction industry.
+In so ruling, the court repeated prior summary iudgment determination that the Federal DBE Program was facially constitutional as a program narrowly tailored to serve a compelling governmental interest.
 The court expressly held that the appropriately high level of DBE participation on contracts resulted from the success of IDOT's program and not from a lack of discrimination.